 No – YEN Nutrition operates independently of the other YENs.
 You need to fund YEN Nutrition membership separately from any involvement in the other YENs.
-You will still receive the grain nutrient analyses for your YEN entry, but this will only be benchmarked against other YEN entries
+You will still receive the grain nutrient analyses for your YEN entry, but this will only be benchmarked against other entries in the same YEN

 Yes, but please recognise that your results will mainly be benchmarked against crops grown in UK conditions.